 Acute Otitis Media:

-Antibiotic treatment is recommended for acute otitis media.
-This has a modest effect in the reduction of pain and fever, and may reduce the risk of complications of acute otitis media.
-However, there remains some dispute about the benefits of antibiotics - some doctors believe there is not enough evidence to provide antibiotic treatment for acute otitis media in some older and otherwise healthy children.
-Paracetamol should also be given at the same time for pain relief and to reduce fever.
+There remains some dispute about the benefits of antibiotics – some doctors believe there is not enough evidence to provide antibiotic treatment for acute otitis media in some older and otherwise healthy children.
+Paracetamol should be given at the same time for pain relief and to reduce fever.

-If a child suffers from recurring attacks of acute otitis media, prophylactic antibiotics may be prescribed.
-Vitamin D supplementation has been shown to be useful in this situation.
+If a child suffers from recurring attacks of acute otitis media, Vitamin D supplementation has been shown to be useful.
 More concerns are being raised also about the complications of antibiotic usage, including the development of antibiotic resistance, allergic reactions, diarrhoea and thrush.
 An alternative is the surgical insertion of grommets into the tympanic membrane under general anaesthetic.
 There is no absolute definition of the number of episodes required before grommet insertion is recommended, but a rule of thumb is 6 episodes in a year.
 The surgery reduces the frequency of the infections, in many cases abolishing them altogether.
 If a child does get an attack of acute otitis media the drum does not bulge; instead there is a discharge of pus through the grommet into the external ear canal.
 This can usually easily be treated with topical ears drops such as Ciproxin ear drops.

 Grommets are tiny plastic flanged tubes, which are inserted through a small cut in the eardrum to allow air into the middle ear until the eustachian tube begins to function normally.
 The most common ventilation tubes last between 6-9 months and 12-15 months.
 This may vary considerably in individual children.